codio/site/source/docs/annotations/readme-md.html.markdown

 full_width: true
 ---

-Codio offers a standard way of [summarizing a project](/docs/ide/ide-general/readme-md) using a README.md file in the same way that Github does.
+Codio offers a standard way of [summarizing a project](/docs/ide/ide-general/readme-md) using a README.md file in the same way that GitHub does.

 There are 2 ways to view the rendered output